 That's him.

-I love Jay's point, Nadler, our case is proven beyond any doubts at all.
+Nadler, our case is proven beyond any doubts at all.

-Okay, then why call for witnesses that you didn't even call to make a case, as you said, beyond any and all doubt.
+Okay, then why call for witnesses that you didn't even call to make a case, as you said, beyond any and all doubt?

-And Schiff telling the Senate, well, no, you wait, you can't rely on what was just investigated in the House.
+And Schiff telling the Senate, well, no, wait, you can't rely on what was just investigated in the House.

 Well, he needs to read the Constitution because the power to impeach, that power is the sole power of the House of Representatives.